-6.1.
-In the implementation of the cleanup activities for the release of the site, consideration should be given to all aspects of protection and safety in accordance with the assessments undertaken during the development of the site cleanup plan (see paras 5.48-5.50).
-The aims should be to ensure that radiation risks to workers, the public and the environment during the cleanup, and to the public after the termination of cleanup activities, are below dose constraints and are as low as reasonably achievable.
-Non-radiological hazards should be considered in a holistic manner together with radiological hazards, and addressed as appropriate in the implementation of cleanup activities.
+- 6.1.
+In the implementation of the cleanup activities for the release of the site, consideration should be given to all aspects of protection and safety of workers, the public and the environment, in accordance with the assessments undertaken during the development of the site cleanup plan (see paras 5.48-5.50).
+The aims should be to ensure that radiation exposures to workers and the public during the cleanup, and to the public after the termination of cleanup activities, are below dose constraints and are as low as reasonably achievable, with appropriate consideration given to protection of the environment.
+Non-radiological hazards should be considered in a holistic manner together with radiological hazards, and addressed as appropriate in the implementation of cleanup activities. - 6.2.

-- 6.2.
 The operating organization should undertake the preparatory measures needed to implement the planned site cleanup activities effectively.
-Such measures should ensure the availability of: - (a) A suitable overall organization (the operating organization and any contractors) for implementing the cleanup activities; - (b) Adequate human resources, equipment and supporting infrastructure (including accreditation of people, monitoring equipment and techniques, analytical laboratories and equipment); - (c) Sufficient funding; - (d) Arrangements for radioactive waste management; - (e) Safety procedures, including radiation protection procedures for workers and, where appropriate, safety instructions for members of the public; - (f) Quality management arrangements; - (g) Procedures for site monitoring; - (h) A process for assessing progress and record keeping; - (i) A plan for establishing the arrangements for the final site survey and preparation of the final survey report. - 6.3.
+Such measures should ensure the availability of: - (a) Organizational and contractual arrangements (the operating organization and any contractors) for implementing the cleanup activities; - (b) Adequate human resources, equipment and supporting infrastructure (including accreditation of people, monitoring equipment and techniques, analytical laboratories and equipment); - (c) Sufficient funding; - (d) Arrangements for radioactive waste management;

+- (e) Safety procedures, including radiation protection procedures for workers and, where appropriate, safety instructions for members of the public; - (f) Quality management arrangements; - (g) Procedures for site monitoring; - (h) A process for assessing progress and record keeping; - (i) A plan for establishing the arrangements for the final site survey and preparation of the final survey report. - 6.3.
 The operating organization should consider whether the arrangements for the dismantling phase properly take into account subsequent site cleanup activities.
 Where necessary, the operating organization should adapt these arrangements to ensure their suitability for site cleanup activities.